turnikuta/iota-base-js/masked_authenticated_messaging/intro.md

 - **get_addr_from_root.js** - show the address for a given root (in mode 'private' or 'restricted')

 **Remark**

-I have chosen the prefix 'simple', because the Merkle Tree of the used channels consists only of a single node (the default behaviour of MAM).I believe that the current version of the MAM library does not support more complex Merkle Trees, because i never managed to fetch the data...
+- I have chosen the prefix 'simple', because the Merkle Tree of the used channels consists only of a single node (the default behaviour of MAM).
+I believe that the current version of the MAM library does not support more complex Merkle Trees, because i never managed to fetch the data...
+- The 'fetch'-Script shows 3 ways to retrieve data

 #### 1. Mode 'public'